St Mary Redcliffe Primary School is a community where everyone is:

 Rewards and Sanctions

-Children from Nursery through to Year 6 will receive a Superlearner sticker for demonstrating positive learning behaviour.
+Children from Nursery through to Year 6 will house points for demonstrating positive learning behaviour.
 They will also add to their class reward system which is individual to the class.
 Once the class has completed their class reward system the whole class will earn a reward.
-For outstanding learning behaviour children will go to the Headteacher or Deputy Headteacher and receive a sticker.
-Every week in celebration assembly, one child from each class will be awarded a Superlearner certificate; and one child from each class will be awarded a Values certificate for demonstrating the term’s value.
-Children's names will be placed on the yellow circle in the class traffic light system for exceptional behaviour.
+Children who exhibit great learning behaviour may share their work with a member from the SLT.
+Every week in celebration assembly, one child from each class will be awarded a certificate linked to the core values of the school.

 All these measures will focus attention on rewarding positive behaviours.

-The orange traffic light, verbal warning and red light system will be used.
+The orange circle, verbal warning and red circle system will be used.
 This works as follows:

-- Children will be asked to place their name on orange for displaying unacceptable behaviour.
+- Children will be asked to place themselves on orange for displaying unacceptable behaviour.
 This is a non-verbal warning.
-If the behaviour improves they will move back to green..
+If the behaviour improves they will move back to green.

-- If the unacceptable behaviour continues, the child will go on red.
+- If the unacceptable behaviour continues, the child will be moved to red.
 This means they will have time out to reflect on their behaviour.
 Time out may take place in their own classroom or in the classroom of another teacher in that phase, usually the phase leader.
-Time may be spent in the reflection zone at break and/or lunchtime where an adult will talk to the child to encourage them to reflect on their behaviour and to learn how to make different choices, in future.
+This will be followed up by the child making up the lost learning time at the beginning of a playtime or lunchtime.
+This time may be used to complete outstanding learning and/or for the adult to talk to the child to encourage them to reflect on their behaviour and to learn how to make different choices, in future.